 - Whether they really own trademarks and patents

 - Pending or potential litigations

 - Safe-keeping of important trade secrets

-Essentially, warranties are written guarantees that the business will continue to run as forecasted into the future—at least two years.
-The due diligence stage and the content of the purchase agreement needs to be guided by an experienced advisor, specifically a lawyer and a seasoned accountant in acquisitions.
+Warranties are written guarantees that the business will continue to run as forecasted into the future—at least two years.
+The due diligence stage and the content of the purchase agreement needs needs an experienced legal advisor and a seasoned accountant with M&A experience.